dfeddema/MLPerfTrainingv3.1/openshift/README.md

 *  8 Nvidia H100 GPUs
 *  7TB locally attached NVME

-# Install these Operators from the Operator Hub
+# From the Openshift Console navigate to the Operator Hub and install these Operators:
 *  Node Feature Discovery Operator
 *  Nvidia GPU Operator
 *  Local Storage Operator